michiganhackers/webteamf2024/README.md

    </html>
    ```

-8. Replace "[Your Name]" with your actual name
-9. Add more content to your page as desired
+8. Add more content to your page as desired

 ## Step 4: Save Your Changes with Git